sql-sith/cdc-2025/src/README.md

 <!-- Created by SQL Sith in 2024 -->

-# Placeholder file
+# Code Blocks

-This README is a placeholder file so that GitHub will create its parent directory.
+This is where you can put your code for your peers to look through